 School Admission IQ Testing:

 As part of the private or independent school admissions process, IQ testing may be required.
 Dr. Murphy provides the required IQ testing.
-These assessments are typically done in an appointment lasting only a couple of hours.
+These assessments are typically completed in an appointment lasting only a couple of hours.
 After the assessment is complete, Dr. Murphy will provide a report summary.
 Dr. Murphy is also available for feedback to discuss the results with the student and family.

 Neuropsychological Rehabilitation Therapy:

-Dr. Murphy also provides brief neuropsychological rehabilitation therapy to patients to help strengthen the recommendations that are generated from the neuropsychological evaluation or learning disorder evaluation.
+Dr. Murphy also provides neuropsychological rehabilitation therapy to patients to help strengthen the recommendations that are generated from the neuropsychological evaluation or learning disorder evaluation.
 Dr. Murphy will use the data in the report to help the patient to develop specific compensatory strategies based on individual strengths and weaknesses.
-Note, due to high demand for assessment services, Dr. Murphy is not providing neuropsychological rehabilitation therapy at this time.
+Note, due to high demand for assessment services, Dr. Murphy is not providing individual neuropsychological rehabilitation therapy at this time.